pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_create_cluster.md

 After login to Cisco Container Platform, got to AWS tab and click `New Cluster` button.
 You will be redirected to the new page where you will provide details of your new Kubernetes EKS cluster.

-- Step 1 - Basic Information - select infrastructure provider, AWS Region and Kubernetes cluster version and name.
+- **Step 1:** Basic Information - select infrastructure provider, AWS Region and Kubernetes cluster version and name.
 Please use following parameters.

   - **Infrastructure Provider:** *aws*
   - **AWS Region:** *eu-central-1*